ydb-platform/ydb-kubernetes-operator/README.md

 ## Limitations

-- The Operator currently runs on Yandex Cloud and EKS, other cloud providers have not been tested.
+- The Operator currently runs on Yandex Cloud and Amazon EKS, other cloud providers have not been tested.
 - The Operator has not been tested with [Istio](https://istio.io/).

 ## Usage